ThatOneGuy-Codes/Calculator-/README.md

 This is my virtual calculator, designed with simple usability as well as offering a wide variety of mathematical options.

-The newest version is now V 1.0.1 which features:
+The newest version is now V 1.0.2 which features:
-  - Support for numbers with decimal integers
+  - Code Improvements

 Users can now input numbers for operations that include decimal numbers For example: